rsquaredata/evolve/doc/annotation_guidelines.md

 ### 4 — `mosh_pit`

 **Definition:**
-Any coordinated collective crowd movement typical of high-energy metal concerts.
+Localized structural rupture within an otherwise dense, stage-oriented crowd, allowing inference of coordinated collective movement from spatial configuration alone.

 This includes, but is not limited to: